 Ideally, each student will have a printed copy of the text that they can interact with using a highlighter and/or pencil.
 Naturally, the trick is to encourage the students to repeat this process often enough that UNRAVEL becomes second nature.

-While I believe that reading fiction is vital to the mental and emotional development of our youth, I also know that students must be able to process non-fiction texts, particularly as they use those texts as reference material for argumentative and informative essays.
+While I believe that reading fiction is vital to the mental and emotional development of our youth, I also know that students must be able to process nonfiction texts, particularly as they use those texts as reference material for argumentative and informative essays.
 This strategy can be used to help students process informational texts they read that lead into short story or novel units or as part of their own independent research into topics of interest to them.